 There is also free wifi at the LDS church building — if you’re looking for opportunities for LDS volunteers to live abroad, come think about International Language Programs.
 Lots of our volunteers are LDS and chose to attend church while living in Kiev.
 Here’s how to get to the LDS Temple in Kiev, which is where volunteers attend church, but if you’re in the neighborhood, you can hop on their wifi.

-Pst: Need a little more info about ILP?
-We’re a nonprofit organization with years of experience when it comes to sending college-age volunteers abroad to Ukraine (and a few other countries).
+ILP is a nonprofit organization with years of experience when it comes to sending college-age volunteers abroad to Ukraine (and a few other countries).

 Your program fee includes housing, your roundtrip airfare, three meals a day and culture training … plus, you’ll only be teaching part time so you have lots of time to adventure in Ukraine, and you’ll have vacation time to see other sites in Europe.
 Oh — and there’s no experience necessary!
 (We think it’s a pretty good deal).

-Learn a bit more by clicking that green button, or talk to a real person and get your questions answered by clicking that blue button:
+See what volunteering in Ukraine is like right here— or learn a bit more by clicking that green button, or talk to a real person and get your questions answered by clicking that blue button: